Kami0n/RPi4-FM-RDS/README.md

 # RPi4-FM-RDS

-FM (mono) receiver with RDS optimized for Raspberry Pi 4, made with GnuRadio 3.7.
+FM (mono) receiver analyzer with RDS optimized for Raspberry Pi 4, made with GnuRadio 3.7.

 ## Installation of all dependencies:
 ``` sudo apt install gnuradio gr-osmosdr gr-rds ```